tarektarho/FItNews/README.md

 ### Project overview

-FitNews is a website that scans news headlines from many new feeds and aggregates news about fitness, health, exercise, nutrition, and diet.
-FitNews uses the API from https://newsapi.org to scan headlines and descriptions of articles as they come up.
+SportNews is a website that scans news headlines from many new feeds and aggregates news about sport, football, basketball, tennis, and all other sport.
+SportNews uses the API from https://newsapi.org to scan headlines and descriptions of articles as they come up.

 ### Frontend
-FitNews front end is constructed using Angular.js and has a simple interface to view:
+SportNews front end is constructed using Angular.js and has a simple interface to view:
 1) News title
 2) News source
 3) News description